nolan-h-hamilton/Consenrich/docs/source/modules.rst

 Below, we list a few parameters that may warrant adjustment in specific scenarios:

-* `countingParams.stepSize`: - Sets the length (in base pairs) of contiguous, non-overlapping bins over which reads are counted.
+* `countingParams.intervalSizeBP`: - Sets the length (in base pairs) of contiguous, non-overlapping bins over which reads are counted.
    Increasing this value (default ``25 bp``) can improve performance given shallow sequencing depths and/or large domain-level targets (e.g., H3K27me3).
 * `processParams.minQ`: - Default is a small value to avoid singular Sets the lower bound on the process noise variance.
 If outputs look over-smoothed by the model, consider increasing this value to contribute more weight to the data.
 If output appears  unstable/high-frequency, consider reducing this value toward zero.
   The default is ``-1``, which lets Consenrich set a minimal data-driven value based on the input data.